grifart/phpstan-latte/readme.md

 Experiment: Strictly typed Latte files
 ======================================

 This is just an experiment.
-Will evolve in future in something more production-ready.
+Will evolve in future into something more production-ready.

 ## Stage 1: Add typing into Latte files